 Repairs and Maintenance You Can Do Yourself

 While you shouldn’t attempt any major repairs on your own, there are a handful of minor, maintenance-related items you can tackle yourself.
-You’ll find a few of the most common DIY garage door repairs below.
+You’ll find a few of the most common DIY garage door maintenance repairs below.

 Tighten Door Hardware